apache/pekko-connectors/contributor-advice.md

-# Some advice for Pekko Connectors contributors
+# Some advice for Apache Pekko Connectors contributors

 ## Reference connector